rishi25bai11009-eng/IPSP-project/README.md

 Technology Stack and Architecture

-Component

-Detail

-Rationale

-Language

-Python

-Chosen for its simplicity, readability, and rich set of libraries.
+Python- Chosen for its simplicity, readability, and rich set of libraries.

-Data Storage

-CSV File

-CSV was selected for its simplicity and beginner-friendly implementation, making the data easily viewable outside the application.
+Data Storage - CSV File - CSV was selected for its simplicity and beginner-friendly implementation, making the data easily viewable outside the application.

-Interface

-Command Line Interface (CLI)

-The primary method of interaction, providing a fast and efficient way to manage data.
+Interface - Command Line Interface (CLI) - The primary method of interaction, providing a fast and efficient way to manage data.

-Getting Started
+GETTING STARTED

 To get a local copy of this project up and running, follow the steps below.